 Before you sign

 Energy contracts are legally enforceable so make sure you understand the terms and conditions.
-If you don't understand something, ask your energy supplier or get independent advice on what it means.
+If you don't understand something, ask your energy retailer or get independent advice on what it means.

 Be aware that fees may be imposed if you move or end your contract early.

-- Electricity suppliers have programs to assist customers in financial difficulty to manage their bills more effectively.
-Speak to your supplier for information on financial assistance programs.
+Energy retailers have programs to assist customers in financial difficulty to manage their bills more effectively.
+Speak to your retailer for information on financial assistance programs.

-- In addition, the NSW Government provides energy rebates to eligible pensioners and electricity account holders who require certain types of life support equipment.
+In addition, the NSW Government provides energy rebates to eligible customers who are electricity account holders.
 The NSW Government also provides assistance to customers experiencing financial difficulty through the Energy Accounts Payment Assistance (EAPA) Scheme.
-See our Help with Bills page for more information.
+See our Help with energy bills page for more information.